 - Students in the Advanced Stream must include at least a second 3000 level Advanced culture unit or equivalent exchange units.

 We recommend that students undertaking Honours do an exchange during their undergraduate studies in order to benefit from the opportunity to study abroad at the most prestigious Francophone universities.
 The exchange experience is also an ideal time to decide on a thesis topic and start your research.
 More information on exchange.

 Students whose bachelor's degree was undertaken at another university, or students who completed their bachelor's degrees at the University of Sydney more than two years ago should contact the Honours Coordinator to discuss whether the classes they have taken are equivalent to these prerequisites.

-Honours in French studies consists of a thesis of 18000-20000 words and 6000-8000 words of written work, or its equivalent, for each seminar.
-Each of the two seminars meets weekly for 2 hours, for one semester.
-The thesis is worth 60% of the final mark, and each seminar is worth 20%.
+The thesis should be of 18000-20000 words.
+Each seminar requires 6000-8000 words of written work or its equivalent.
+The thesis is worth 60% of the final Honours mark and each of the seminars is worth 20%.
 While you will receive marks for all pieces of assessment, your academic transcripts will record only your final, overall Honours mark.

 In the first instance, students should contact the Honours Coordinator to discuss their preferred field of Honours study.
 They will be able to suggest the most appropriate member of staff within the department to supervise the Thesis.
 The list below, whilst not exhaustive, gives an idea of the areas of interest of staff from the Department.

 - Professor Martine Antle supervises in * Europe and colonialism * Surrealism * Identities in European, Franco/Arab and Middle Eastern films * The construction of gender and race from the 1900s * Contemporary theatre from the 1900s * Women writers * Minimalist writers * Francophone literature and film * Franco/Asian encounters * Franco/Arab dialogues * Transnational Art